-2. Suggested Amendments
+2. Proposed Amendments

-The Associations commend the PJCIS and Government for the changes that have already been incorporated into the Act.
+The Associations commend the PJCIS and Government for the changes that have already been incorporated into the Act through the processes in spring 2018.
 Many of those changes assist in strengthening the request/notice scheme and provide additional clarity.
 However, the Associations recommend that the Act be further amended to ensure that the far-reaching powers afforded in the legislation are only applied where necessary and within clearly defined boundaries which take into account the potentially competing requirements of security/safety for the purpose of law enforcement and crime prevention, the rights of designated communications providers and their employees, the security/safety of electronic products and services and, consequently, the cybersecurity and privacy of all Australians - and indeed the Internet at large.

-We recommend that the following amendments be incorporated into the legislation as soon as possible, i.e. prior to the statutory review of the legislation by the Independent National Security Legislation Monitor.
+We recommend that the following issues be addressed via amendments to the legislation as soon as possible, i.e. prior to the conclusion of the statutory review of the legislation by the Independent National Security Legislation Monitor (INSLM).
 Please also refer to the table further below for a more detailed list of suggested amendments and for further explanations of the items listed in the bullet points below.

-- Enshrine into the legislation a warrant-based system with judicial consent to Technical Assistance Notices (TANs) and Technical Capability Notices (TCNs) and their respective variations.
+- The legislation should incorporate a warrant-based system with judicial consent required to Technical Assistance Notices (TANs) and Technical Capability Notices (TCNs) and their respective variations.
 It is only appropriate that the far-reaching powers granted by the legislation are supervised by an eligible judge.
-The fact that a person has been given the authority to issue a warrant does not guarantee sufficient oversight and/or independence in this context and must, therefore, be complemented by judicial consent. - We support the amendments in relation to a warrant-based system with judicial consent as tabled by Labor on 6 December 2018. - It appears very difficult to adequately define the terms 'systemic weakness/vulnerability' and 'target technology'.
-As currently drafted in the Act, these definitions are difficult to understand, ambiguous and are significantly too narrow.
+The fact that a person has been given the authority to issue a warrant does not guarantee sufficient oversight and/or independence in this context and should, therefore, be complemented by judicial consent. - We support the amendments in relation to a warrant-based system with judicial consent as tabled by Labor on 6 December 2018. - It has proved very difficult to adequately define the terms 'systemic weakness/vulnerability' and 'target technology'.
+As currently drafted in the Act, these definitions are difficult to understand, ambiguous and on the basis of initial interpretation are significantly too narrow.
 The limitations intended to be given to systemic vulnerability/weakness through the definition of target technology do not achieve the desired objective.
+Specifically, it is unclear what constitutes a 'class of technology'.
+In its submission to the PJCIS Review of the Telecommunications and Other Legislation Amendment (Assistance and Access) Act 2018 the Department of Home Affairs stated its view that: "For example, a class of technology encompasses: mobile communications technology [or] a particular model of mobile phone".
+Using this broad definition, a weakness introduced in, say, all iPhone 8 sold in Australia (but not those sold overseas) would not constitute a systemic weakness unless the requesting agency 'declared' the class of technology to be all Australian-sold iPhone 8 rather than all iPhone 8 worldwide.

-Specifically, it is unclear what constitutes a class of technology, (e.g. would a 'class' be all mobile handsets, or Android phones, but not iPhones, or the mobile handsets offered by one service provider but not another, or some other combination of factors?).
-Assuming this term has a common-sense meaning (to the extent this exists), then the application to the whole class of technology creates a far too narrow characterisation of what constitutes a systemic weakness or vulnerability.
+Assuming the definition of whole class of technology as proposed by the Department of Home Affairs creates a far too narrow characterisation of what constitutes a systemic weakness or vulnerability and provides avenues for agencies to operate outside the spirit of the legislation.